Letter of Recommendation Formatting

-After you’ve contacted someone who has agreed to provide you with a letter of recommendation, but needs your help to know what to include in the letter, consider providing the letter writer with this reference letter format guide:
+After you’ve contacted someone who has agreed to provide you with a letter of recommendation, but needs your help to know what to include in the letter, consider providing the letter writer with this reference guide for letter of recommendation formatting:

 To Whom It May Concern:

 Introduction (one paragraph)

 State that you’re writing a letter of recommendation for the individual.
 For example: “I am pleased to recommend John Smith.”